-Whether it’s to make the daily commute feel a bit faster, or to easily zip from home to beach on the weekends, an electric scooter is the kind of essential grab-and-go vehicle that makes personal transport more seamless.
-Given demand for e-scooters have skyrocketed in previous years, it’s a good idea to get across the best electric scooters for 2021 before you make the investment.
+Whether it’s to make the daily commute feel a bit faster or to easily zip from home to beach on the weekends, an electric scooter is the kind of essential grab-and-go vehicle that makes personal transport more seamless.
+Given demand for e-scooters has skyrocketed in previous years, it’s a good idea to get across the best electric scooters for 2022 before you make the investment.

 As popularity rises, more brands are getting involved in the electric scooter market, and they are starting to make more practical adult-sized scooters that can zip up to top speed of – no joke – 121km/h.
 Although from a regular city-purposed e-scooter you should expect around the 25-30k/h mark.

-If you’re in the market for an electric scooter you’re going to want the best bang for your buck.
+If you’re in the market for the best electric scooter you’re going to want the best bang for your buck.
 Don’t jump at whatever springs up first though – there are a few things you need to consider before deciding on what electric scooter is best for you, from the electric motor to rear suspension, hydraulic disc brakes and dual motors.
 Even more practical considerations like rider weight will need to factor into your decision before making the sizable investment in an electric scooter.

 There would be nothing worse than forking out almost a grand (and, for some, much more) on an electric scooter and then realising just how misaligned it is with your individual needs.
 You aren’t going to want to take a city-dwelling electric scooter outside the CBD, and you won’t need an aggressive rough-riding e-scooter for the daily commute.
 Consider your primary use, and then make your choice.

-This an important question to ask yourself because it’ll help you decide if you need a quick hop-on-hop-off lightweight scooter, which sacrifices torque and max range for better portability and lighter materials.
+This is an important question to ask yourself because it’ll help you decide if you need a quick hop-on-hop-off lightweight scooter, which sacrifices torque and max range for better portability and lighter materials.
 Or, if you need something a bit more muscular in build, often putting on the weight load but benefitting from a better range, faster speeds, bigger battery life, and a more powerful motor.